gem/oq-engine/doc/reusing-hazard.md

 less used: what is really important is to reuse the hazard for scenario and for event based calculations, i.e. to reuse the GMFs.

-Reusing the hazard for scenario calculations is relatively straighforward: it is enough to keep the GMFs in CSV format and to start from there by using the `gmfs_csv` option in the job.ini.
+Reusing the hazard for scenario calculations is relatively
+straighforward: it is enough to keep the GMFs in CSV format and to start from there by using the `gmfs_file` option in the job.ini.
 This works across versions already.
-The reason why this is simple is that the logic is trivial in this case, the engine assumes that there is a single realization and it automatically creates a fake logic tree object.
+The reason is that the logic tress is trivial in this case: internally, the engine assumes that there is a single realization and automatically creates a fake logic tree object.

-The difficulty is for event based calculations.
+1. The difficulty is for event based calculations.
 The details of the *logic tree* implementation change frequently.
 Therefore an apparently simple question such as "tell me which GMPE was used when computing the ground motion field for event number 123" is actually very hard to